levitanda/Atlas-project/README.md

 - **Policy Formulation**: Policymakers and regulators may use RIPE Atlas insights to understand the implications of network policies and regulatory changes.
 The platform provides empirical evidence that informs decision-making and contributes to the formulation of effective internet governance strategies.

+## Abstarct
+The Internet is a dynamic and intricate ecosystem susceptible to the influence of diverse factors, including cyber threats, political dynamics, and unforeseen events.
+Measuring and analyzing internet performance provides insights into its health, behavior, and response to external influences.
+RIPE Atlas, a worldwide network of probes, offers a wealth of real-time data on network connectivity, security, and stability.
+This project's aim is to leverage RIPE Atlas to create an analysis tool capable of identifying anomalies in internet behavior during the Covid-19 crisis.

 # IPv6 Deployment tool